 The Chime Choir plays special music at worship throughout the year.
 The group size varies from six to 11 chimers and practices are coordinated as needed.
 If you can keep a beat, you can chime!
 If you’d like to play, contact Sue Nichols.

-Our Sunday Night Live @ 5 Praise team leads the music at our contemporary service.
-It's a fun, upbeat group that can use the talents of anyone who likes to sing or play an instrument.
+Our Sunday Night Alive praise team leads the music at our contemporary service.
+It’s a fun, upbeat group that can use the talents of anyone who likes to sing or play an instrument.
 The group practices at 3:30 p.m. on Sunday nights before worship.
-If you'd like to share your musical gifts, contact Pastor Wolfe.
+If you’d like to share your musical gifts, contact Pastor Henry.